oraichain/oraichain-static-files/mainnet-static-files/Genesis_validator.md

 You should also set up firewalls for your genesis nodes.

 ## Start the network

+As a validator, you shoud provide public ip addresses and node ids of your sentry nodes your that other nodes can connect to.
+You can expose your validator node directly, or you can use sentry nodes.
+Remember to expose at least two ports: **26656 and 26657**

 Please exit the container and follow the below steps to start the nodes